Virus tracing app raises privacy concerns in India

 Satish Kumar Rastogi, an electrician, recently deleted the app from his phone.
 “Imagine if I put wrong details by mistake, then it will give wrong information about me,” Rastogi said.

-Critics have raised concerns about the possibility of breaches of the database and fear the monitoring technology could be used to collect personal information.
-They also say the app is vague about which government departments will have access to the database.
+Critics fear the database could be breached by hackers and the monitoring technology used to collect personal information and exert social control.
+The app is vague about which government departments will have access.

-Most privacy rights organizations said if the government makes the app’s source code publicly available, it will increase transparency.
+Privacy rights organisations are urging the government to make the app’s source code public to increase transparency.